lfr/lfr.github.io/meta/_posts/2020-07-16-google-analytics.md

 ## Back to my blog

-So you may be wondering what do I personally think of the performances of both articles.
-At the risk of disappointing you, I don't think that much one way or another.
+There's a lesson here for me, one that's applicable to general life: do not undermine your own self-confidence by judging yourself by a single metric.
 As a brand new blog, I clearly need new eyeballs, so an article that spreads like wildfire is very welcome.

-As a writer however I care less about how many people I reach and more about whether the people that landed here found something of value and ended up reading most of the article.
+As a writer however I care more about whether the people that landed here found something of value and ended up reading most of the article.
 In this respect the performance of [The last apolitical developer](https://functionalfunsies.com/special/2020/07/13/the-end-of-the-apolitical-dev/) is particularly rewarding.
-It may have reached a fraction of my most popular article, but for that fraction and for those 10 minutes or less, it gave Netflix a run for its money.
+It may have reached a fraction of my most popular article, but for that fraction and for those 10 minutes on average, it gave Netflix a run for its money.

 No hard feelings Reed, I'm still a huge fan, just don't send me any pills.